jonathann000/advanced_ml_assignment/README.md

 ### 2. Policy based RL
 Implement the A2C algorithm and run on the environments.
 Since we are in a tabular environment, you should parametrize the policy (and value function.) independently for each state (no function approximation).
-You can either calculate the gradient updates yourselves or use torch, tensorflow etc.
+You can either calculate the gradient updates yourselves or use torch, tensorflow etc. It will probably be neccesary to do the updates in batch and with a suitable learning rate.
 Visualize the policy and the value-function of the agent.

 ### 3. Compare the methods